greg-raven/Uncommon-Sense/_posts/2020-06-22-the-black-lives-matter-movement-is-based-on-a-lie.md

 ---
-title: 'The Black Lives Matter movement is based on a lie'
+title: "The Black Lives Matter movement is based on a lie"
 layout: post
 categories:
 - race